 This menu selection allows the user to select the source of the product detect feature.
-Press and then $\leftarrow$ to use the internal product detect sensor located at the front of the print carriage just below the print cartridge.
+Press to use the internal product detect sensor located at the front of the print carriage just below the print cartridge.
 If it becomes necessary to sense a portion of the product not directly in front of the print head then an external product detect sensor must be used.
-This setting also allows the EVOLUTION I to be controlled from other sources, like a PLC.
+This setting also allows the printer to be controlled from other sources, like a PLC.
 When external product detect is selected the user must also change the jumper option within the print head.
 Refer to the OPTION SELECT section for proper use.

-4 - AUTO REPEAT: (OPTION PACK 1, 2 OR 3)
+4 - AUTO REPEAT: